wisniewskikr/chrisblog-it/java-springboot/springboot-helloworld-browser-json-port/README.md

 ##### Preconditions - Actions
 * Open **source code folder** using any **Command Line** tool (for instance "Windonw PowerShell" on Windows OS).
 To do it please open any Command Line tool in a desired target location and use following commands:
     * Clone Github repository with `git clone https://github.com/wisniewskikr/chrisblog-it.git`
-    * Go to source code folder with `cd chrisblog-it\java-springboot\springboot-helloworld-browser-json`
+    * Go to source code folder with `cd chrisblog-it\java-springboot\springboot-helloworld-browser-json-port`

 USAGE